ihmeuw/vivarium_research/docs/source/gbd2017_models/concept_models/vivarium_swissre_breastcancer/concept_model.rst

 1.2 Literature review
 ---------------------

+  - The peak onset age for breast cancer in Chinese women is between 40 and 50 years, which is younger than that in Western countries by 5 to 10 years.
+(China Anti-Cancer Association 2019)

 .. todo::
  maybe just a brief summary of what the literature says about the exposures/outcome/exp-outcome relationship?